 - Bring a cell phone.

-- Use proper hand signals and follow road traffic rules at all times.
+- Use proper hand signals and always follow road traffic rules.

 - Do not mountain bike alone.

 - Always bring extra clothing, water and food.